quantumde1/quantumde1/README.md

-im Arseniy Mesherakov, 15yo dev from Russia
+im Arseniy Mesherakov, 15yo dev from Russia.

-Developing in Dlang, C, Kotlin.
+Im developer in C, D and Kotlin.

+My favorite software:

-Favorite OS - FreeBSD
+OS: FreeBSD

-IDE - Kate
+IDE: Kate

-Currently, i'm fan of NiGHTS into Dreams... and i'm creating port to raylib
+Language: D
+Desktop Environment: Unity/Pantheon

+Also, i like NiGHTS and Sonic series.

+Have a nice day!